benleb/ad-automoli/README.md

     - { starttime: "07:30", name: day, light: "Day" }
     - { starttime: "20:30", name: evening, light: 100 }
     - { starttime: "22:30", name: night, light: 0 }
+#As this is a bathroom there could be the case that when taking a bath or shower, motion is not detected and the lights turn off, which isnt helpful, so the following settings allow you to use a humidity sensor and humidity threshold to prevent this by detecting the humidity from the shower and blocking the lights turning off.
   humidity:
     - sensor.humidity_128d4101b95fb7
   humidity_threshold: 75